OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 the mouse to another peak to measure the distance between peaks.
     - This mode is implemented in the 1D and 2D mode only.
 - Right click on your 2D map and select **Switch to 3D mode** and examine your data in 3D mode (see <a href="#figure-4">Fig. 4</a>).
-- Go back to the 2D view.
-In 2D mode, visualize your data in different intensity normalization modes, use linear , percentage, snap and log-view (icons on the upper left tool bar).
+- Visualize your data in different intensity normalization modes, use linear, percentage (set intensity axis scale to percentage), snap and log-view (icons on the upper left tool bar).
 You can hover over the icons for additional information.

   ```{note}
   On macOS, due to a bug in one of the external libraries used by